-So far as the Industry is concerned, last t:me also the Finance Minister said about the carrot and the stick policy, and that the industrialists always come with a lot of demands for concessions and exemptions, and that considerable concessions had been given but nonetheless the real response is not coming.
-In the case of agricultural sector, the response is from the rain gods.
+So far as the Industry is concerned, Minister last time also the Finance said about the carrot and the policy, and that the industrialists always come with a lot of demands for concessions and exemptions, that considerable concessions had given but nonetheless the real been is not coming.
+In the response of agricultural sector, the response is from the rain gods.
 And in the case of industrial sector, the response has to come both from the private sector and the public sector.
-Unless they act to generate surpluses, we are in for difficulty.
-I think, the Finance Minister has taken that about Rs.
-2,310 crores will come from the internal resources of the public sector undertakings.
-I think that is the figure.
+Unless they act to generate surpluses, I think, the we are in for difficulty.
+Finance Minister has taken that about Rs.
+2,310 crores will come from the internal resources of the public sec-I think that tor undertakings. the figure.
 Now, we have to be very careful as to how this amount comes.
 We find that out of Rs.
-16,354 crores invested in the public sector, in 1979-'80, the net loss had been Rs.
+16,354 crores invested in the public sector, in 1979-80, the net loss had been Rs.
 74 crores.
 If this net loss is to be wiped out, it may be done in two ways.
-It may be done by simply raising the prices without improving the effectiveness or the efficiency.
-Now, if by raising the prices these Rs.
-2,310 crores is recovered, then it will be merely feeding the fires of inflation.
-Therefore, what is the mechanism that has been devised to see that the public sector ennterprises give these resources by not merely raising the prices but by increasing the efficiency?
-So far as the public sector is concerned, the main infrastructure is coal, power and steel.
-The commanding heights of these sectors are in the hands of the Government and, therefore, we have to show that the public sector works, we have to show that the public sector generates the surplus, we have to show that nationalisation is not merely a question of institutional approach and there must be work-ethic for nationalisation.
+It may be done by simply raising the prices without improving the effectiveness or the efficiency, Now, if by raising the prices these Rs.
+2,310 crores is recovered, then it will be merely feeding the fires of inflation. fore, what is the mechanism that has been devised to see that the public sector ennterprises give these resources by not merely raising the prices but by increasing the efficiency? far as the public sector is concerned, the main infrastructure is coal, power and steel.
+The commanding heights of these sectors are in the hands of the Government and therefore, we have to show that the public sector works, we have to show that the public sector generates the surplus, have to show that nationalisation not merely a question of institutional approach and there must be workethic for nationalisation.
 In nationalising an industry, both the management and the worker should feel that the unit belongs to the nation and they must show that the performance in the public sector is better than the performance in the private sector.
-Unless that work-ethic is developed, unless that attitudinal change takes place, all this investment that has taken place in the public sector will not give us the result that we really want.
+Unless that work-ethic is developed, unless that attitudinal change place, all this investment taken place in the public sector will not give us the result that we really want.